Thomann DNA

 Career paths

 You like to dive deep into the rabbit hole of your expertise area?
 Awesome!
-You can advance your skill set in your subject area and become an experienced senior.
+You can advance your skill set in your subject area and become an experienced senior, some units might also offer staff level positions.

 Management

 You like to lead and enable people?
 You love to see them become experts?
 Great!
-You can grow into a people lead role and help your team to become empowered.
+You can grow into a management role and help your team to become empowered.
+One thing to keep in mind here: taking over a management role might take some time.
+We're not growing in lightspeed as a company.
+Therefore, it can take some time for a new management position to be available.

 Important note: No matter on which path you decide, there will be no monetary differences.
 The pay ranges will be similar based on your seniority and your experience within thomann.io.